apsislabs/cf7-gated-content/readme.txt

 == Supported Versions ==

-We support and test against CF7 versions 4.9, 5.0, and 5.1.
+We support and test against CF7 versions 5.2, and 6.0.
 Earlier or later versions may not behave as expected.
+If you need support for a version before 5.2, download and install version 1.4.4 or earlier of CF7 Gated Content.

 == Issues? ==